coolAlias/StructureGenerationAPI/README.md

 INSTALLATION
 ============
 DEMO MOD

 1. Download the pre-compiled and zipped mod file and place it in your minecraft/mods folder.
 You're good to go!

 2. Alternatively, follow the directions below to add the 'StructureGenMod' files to your project, giving you access to a secondary API for easily creating new Items capable of spawning structures with all the pre-made functionality.

 API

 1. Download the folder 'StructureGenAPI'

 2. Place the entire folder either in your project or as a required project on your project's build path

 3. Build your own structures / structure arrays by following the guidelines in the Instructions

 4. If you are using custom hooks, either edit the included StructureGenerator.java file or create your own class that extends StructureGeneratorBase to handle your custom hooks

 5. Use your StructureGenerator class to generate your structures from whatever location you choose, such as a block or item, or create a class that implements IWorldGenerator (such as the included WorldStructureGenerator) to generate structures during world generation

-Let me know if you find any bugs, but if it has to do with metadata blocks, please, before you submit a bug report, double and triple-check that you are setting metadata correctly.
-Each block has it's own way of determining facing, so you MUST read each entry carefully every time you are setting metadata.
-Trust me, even looking at the reference I still set metadata blocks backwards half the time.

-Anyways, hope this is useful!

 SCREEN SHOTS
 ============